 Overview

-With wide insurance acceptance, Grow Therapy makes it easy to use your plan for therapy or medication management.
-It treats kids as young as age six and offers seamless insurance billing, making it a strong option for insured users, especially compared to BetterHelp.
+With wide insurance acceptance, Grow Therapy makes it easy to use your insurance plan for therapy or medication management.
+It has providers on its platform who treat kids as young as age six, and it offers seamless insurance billing, making it a strong option for insured users, especially compared to BetterHelp.
+Plus, with medication prescribers also on its platform, it could be a one-stop-shop for those needing both therapy and medication.

 Pros & Cons